SrinivasanNagarajaRao/traffic-analysis-using-dsx-local/README.md

 # Traffic Analysis using IBM Data Science Local and PixieDust
-> This code pattern was tested using [DSX Desktop](https://www.ibm.com/products/data-science-experience), a lightweight version of DSX Local intended for standalone use and optimized for local development.
+> This code pattern was also tested using [DSX Desktop](https://www.ibm.com/products/data-science-experience), a lightweight version of DSX Local intended for standalone use and optimized for local development.
 For production deployments it is recommended to use DSX Local with a three node configuration, for information on how to do that, see the [DSX Install Docs](https://content-dsxlocal.mybluemix.net/docs/content/local/welcome.html).

 In this Code Pattern we will use PixieDust running on IBM Data Science Experience (DSX) Local to analyze traffic data from the City of San Francisco.
 IBM Data Science Experience (DSX) Local is a free client for data scientists and data engineers which provides tools (Juyter, Notebooks, RStudio, Spark, etc.) to analyze and gather insight from their data.